 1. Advanced devices and e-health technologies to increase the accessibility, efficiency and effectiveness of cares

-2. Healthy ageing to optimize the opportunities for physical, social and mental health of elderly people
+2. Healthy ageing to optimise the opportunities for physical, social and mental health of elderly people

 3. Health infrastructure to improve the access to health care in rural areas and increase the efficiency in urban areas